rangle/ngCourse2/handout/routing/routerlink.md

 </nav>
 ```

-While this does work, it is not always recomended - as if you change your `@RouteConfig` definition, you will need to manually update all of your templates to reflect the new URL.
+While this does work, it is not always recommend - as if you change your `@RouteConfig` definition, you will need to manually update all of your templates to reflect the new URL.
 There is also an issue where this can result in a full-page reload, which is usually something we do not wan't in our single page applications.

 The preferred way is to define them using the RouterLink.
 The `RouterLink` directive lets you link to specific parts of your app.
 The values in the array will map to the `name` or `as` that was given to the component in the `@RouteConfig`.
 Example of defining route using RouterLink is shown below.